introcompsys/fall2023/syllabus/grading.md

 - preparing for class
 - reading the posted notes
 - completing the activity from the notes
-- completeing an "experience report"
+- completing an "experience report"
 - attaching evidence as indiated in notes OR attending office hours to show the evidence

 An experience report is evidence you have completed the activity and reflection questions.
 The exact form will vary per class, if you are unsure, reach out ASAP to get instructions.
 These are evaluated only for completeness/ good faith effort.
 Revisions will generally not be required, but clarification and additional activity steps may be advised if your evidence suggests you may have missed a step.